-Posterior lumbar discectomy is a surgery to remove a herniated or degenerative disc in the lower spine.
-The incision is made posterior, through the back muscles, to reach and remove the disc pressing on the nerve.
-Discectomy may be recommended if physical therapy or medication fail to relieve leg or back pain caused by pinched spinal nerves.
-It may also be needed if you have signs of nerve damage, such as weakness or loss of feeling in your legs.
+Lumbar discectomy is a surgery to remove a herniated or degenerative disc in the lower spine.
+The incision is made posterior, through the back muscles, to remove the disc pressing on the nerve.
+Discectomy may be recommended if physical therapy or medication fail to relieve leg or back pain or if you have signs of nerve damage, such as weakness or loss of feeling in your legs.
 The surgery can be performed in an open or minimally invasive technique.

-(top view of vertebra) A herniated disc occurs when the gel-filled nucleus material escapes through a tear in the disc annulus and compresses the spinal nerve causing pain and swelling.
+Figure 1.
+A herniated disc occurs when the gel-filled nucleus escapes through a tear in the disc annulus and compresses the spinal nerve causing pain and swelling.

 Discectomy literally means "cutting out the disc."
 A discectomy can be performed anywhere along the spine from the neck (cervical) to the low back (lumbar).
 The surgeon reaches the damaged disc from the back (posterior) of the spine—through the muscles and bone.
 The surgeon accesses the disc by removing a portion of the lamina.
 The lamina is the bone that forms the backside of the spinal canal and makes a roof over the spinal cord.
 Next, the spinal nerve is retracted to one side.
 Depending on your particular case, one disc (single-level) or more (multi-level) may be removed.